sage-git/forcv/README.md

 sudo make install
 ```

+After `sudo make install` with defaut cmake, fortran programs use OpenCV can be compiled with:

+```bash
+gfortran -I/usr/local/include -o test displayTest.f90 -L/usr/local/lib -lforcv_core -lforcv_highgui `pkg-config --libs opencv`
+```

+#### Use without Installation

+Put all src/*.f90 files on your project directory.
+These fortran codes can be treated a part of your project.

+Add `use forcv_core` `use forcv_highgui` `use forcv_types` lines on in your source code.

+Then add OpenCV libraries (`pkg-config --libs opencv`) on linking.

+Be careful not to use the same function/variable names.

+### Examples

 Some example programs are prepared in `build/example`.

 - displayTest
-   - Create a window and draw three sine curves
+   * Create a window and draw three sine curves
 - fileIOTest
-   - Read png image file and write jpg image file `output.jpg`
+   * Read png image file and write jpg image file `output.jpg`
-   - Please prepare some png file before run
+   * Please prepare some png file before run

-After `sudo make install` with defaut cmake, sample programs can be compiled with:

-```bash
-gfortran -I/usr/local/include -o test displayTest.f90 -L/usr/local/lib -lforcv_core -lforcv_highgui `pkg-config --libs opencv`
-```

 ---